eranamar-zz/eranamar.github.io/_posts/2017-03-24-Comparing-Chernoff---Hoeffding-bounds.markdown

 </span>.
 The solution for that is to scale and shift the variables to make them takes values in <span class="MathJax_Preview"><script type="math/tex">
 \left[0,1\right]
 </script>
 </span>.
-We will start with exactly that, and them transform Hoeffding’s inequality into “Chernoff’s”.
+We will start with exactly that, and then transform Hoeffding’s inequality into “Chernoff’s”.
 </div>
 <div class="Indented">
 So for any <span class="MathJax_Preview"><script type="math/tex">